se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 - Factory pattern: We've touched on this lightly, classes `__init__` method, for example.
 You can have other factories with `@classmethod`'s that return new instances. (or static methods in C++, etc)

-## Traits, Concepts, and Protocols

-One growing trend in modern programming design is the idea that you can specify a set of requirements to use a class in a stand-alone form, not just through inherence.
-In Java this was called Interfaces, C++ this is called Concepts, in Rust this is called Traits, and we'll see this in Python as Protocols.
-Since we'll be go into it in detail next week, we won't cover it here.